Vic-Wells Association: Post-WWII history

-The VWA also manages The Lilian Baylis Trust and the Ninette de Valois Trust, which make occasional donations: for example, in 1994 the VWA sponsored the commissioning of Pendragon for the National Youth Music Theatre. in 2005 an award was made to then emerging choreographer Liam Scarlett.
+The VWA also managed The Lilian Baylis Trust and the Ninette de Valois Trust, which made occasional grants and donations: for example, in 1994 the VWA sponsored the commissioning of Pendragon for the National Youth Music Theatre. in 2005 an award was made to then emerging choreographer Liam Scarlett.
 In 2011, the VWA subsidised a restaging of W.B.Yeats's 1934 dance play The King of the Great Clock Tower at the Royal Ballet School, directed by Richard Cave.
+Awards have also been made to the ENO’s Harewood Artist programme and the Birmingham Royal Ballet Dreams programme for young people.

+In 2025 the VWA restructured into an online association focussing on archiving and offering grants to creative and critical projects connected with the Old Vic, Sadler’s Wells and the theatres’ illustrious histories.